Best Tandem Kayak

 With this set up, your kids can sit at the front and gasp in amazement as the views unfold.
 While all the time, you can paddle at the back, still see everything, and look out for any obstacles that may crop up.

 If you have one child and a couple of adults, you could consider purchasing a separate solo ‘yak.
 Best to have an adult in that solo kayak, especially if you have younger kids.
+Always make sure you have your little ones within arms reach.
+And ensure you set some good, common sense ground rules before you set off (no standing or leaning etc).
 It goes without saying that safety should always come first!

 If you have 2 or more kids, then mix and match the kayaks.
 And as we said previously, make sure the younger kids are not paddling solo.